The Story of the other Wise Man

 The following dramatic story is designed to be performed as part of an all-age service and leads into a simple presentation about the meaning of Christmas.

 The reader should dress up in middle-eastern costume or at least wear a middle-eastern headdress (a kafir).
 The letters for the last section need initially to be very large, but then should become smaller and smaller linking up eventually with the small word ‘us’.

-Excuse me... excuse me… has anybody got 20p for the metre?
+Excuse me... excuse me… has anybody got any money for the meter?

 I've left the camel running and it's on a double yellow line.

 What's going on here?
 A special event?
 A party?
 Excellent.